How do I use Student Employment Services?

 (ii) Submission to or rejection of such conduct or communication by an individual is used as a factor in decisions affecting such individual's employment, public accommodations or public services, education, or housing.

 (iii) Such conduct or communication has the purpose or effect of substantially interfering with an individual's employment, public accommodations or public services, education, or housing, or creating an intimidating, hostile, or offensive employment, public accommodations, public services, education, or housing environment.

 This information and more is available from the Michigan Department of Civil Rights.
 The pamphlet is called "Unlawful Sexual Harassment: How to Recognize it, How to Stop it, Where to Go for Help."

 To get more information including a list of Sexual Harassment Liaisons at CMU access the Office of Civil Rights and Institutional Equity or call: 989.774.3253.

 Student employees who feel they have been treated unfairly or improperly in the workplace should meet with their supervisor.
 An earnest attempt should be made by both parties to resolve the problem.
 If the matter is not brought to a satisfactory conclusion through this meeting, student employees may seek advice and assistance from Student Employment Services.

 Central Michigan University respects and honors the right of each person to terminate his or her employment at any time, for any reason.
 Students should provide two week's notice when employment is voluntarily terminated.

 Central Michigan University respects and honors the right of each person to terminate his or her employment at any time, for any reason.
-Because students are "at will" employees, the University retains the same right in terminating the employment of a student at any time.
+The University retains the same right in terminating the employment of a student at any time.